HaloCRM Guides

 Series - When selected if the same runbook is triggered again before the previous run is finished, the next run will not begin until the previous run has finished.
 Two or more instances of the same runbook will not run at the same time, they will run in the order they were triggered.
 This should be used when the runbook relies on a previous result of a previous run.

-As of v2.196.1+, there is another option here to auto-disable the runbook if it fails a certain number of times in a row.
+There is another option here to auto-disable the runbook if it fails a certain number of times in a row.
 This is enabled per runbook, and defaults to be disabled.
 It is recommended to set this to 3-5 times so if the runbook is misconfigured, it does not continue to loop.

-Fig 9.
+Fig 19.
 Auto-disable threshold.

-Runbook Statistics (v2.190+)
+Runbook Statistics

-From v2.190+ each runbook will have a number properties tracked, these statistics will be visible under the details of the runbook.
+Each runbook will have a number properties tracked, these statistics will be visible under the details of the runbook.

-Fig 10.
+Fig 21.
 Runbook statistics

 Average steps executed - This is the average (mean) number of steps within the runbook that have been executed (successfully or not) within the last 30 days.